Platform, not one file service

 Solution

 Customers create a job and enter the most important information once in a structured way.
-Verified file services, tuners and ECU programmers can review matching requests and submit offers.
+Professional file services, tuners and ECU programmers can review matching requests and submit offers.

 The customer decides which offer to accept.
 ECU Jobs remains neutral and does not act as its own file service.